How to run a colouring event

 Consider asking a member of your group to share their testimony, or something they've learned from colouring Scripture words

 A stall with colouring books, cards and bookmarks is a good way for interested people to find more Scripture colouring.
-It can also help fund your event, if you use our fundraising boxes.
+Contact us for prices.

 An A0 sized, coloured poster of the same design you are working on, positioned prominently in the room or next to the speaker not only looks great, but gives inspiration to the colourers.
 (If the poster you want isn't available in the shop, please ask for it!)